You can submit to any 1 of the available deadlines in the year.

 The standard of applications for programme grants is very competitive.
 You must contact the relevant programme manager before you apply to check if your proposal is suitable.
 You must do this at least 6 weeks before the deadline.

 You should email the programme manager, attaching a brief description of your proposal (must not exceed 2 pages).
-The document should be no more than two sides of A4, plus one A4 side of references.
+The document should not exceed 3 sides of A4, including 1 A4 side of references.
 The document should include:

 - the title of the potential programme